mawyss/scion/doc/protocols/scion-header.rst

 SCION Header Modifications
 --------------------------
-EPIC-SAPV contains the standard SCION header with the following
+EPIC-SAPV contains the SCION path type header with the following
 adaptations:

    - Two reserved bits of the Meta Header are used to indicate the EPIC Version (EV).
-   - The size of the MAC (six bytes in standard SCION) inside the Hop Fields is reduced to two bytes, the four bytes of freed space are used for the Hop Validation Field (HVF).
+   - The size of the MAC (six bytes for the SCION path type) inside the Hop Fields is reduced to two bytes, the four bytes of freed space are used for the Hop Validation Field (HVF).